smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ### Next steps or Future proposals

-The future proposals will be about:
+The future proposals will address the following areas and features:

+#### Redesigning display capabilities

-Redesigning display capabilities: Allow apps to request system capabilities regarding displays, screens and seats so that apps know what displays are available, the display type (center stack, cluster, head-up, head-rest etc.), size etc. Additionally, what types of screens the display supports, where the display is located and what seats (and therefore persons) can reach and use the display.
+Allow apps to request system capabilities regarding displays, screens and seats so that apps know what displays are available, the display type (center stack, cluster, head-up, head-rest etc.), size etc. Additionally, what types of screens the display supports, where the display is located and what seats (and therefore persons) can reach and use the display.

-Analyzing RPCs and their relation to displays and screens: Today in the vehicle, SDL works as a system with a single main display and a single main app screen.
+#### Analyzing RPCs and their relation to displays and screens

+Today in the vehicle, SDL works as a system with a single main display and a single main app screen.
 OEMs reuse some assets from the main app screen and present it in other areas in the vehicle.
 Additionally, OEMs have to analyze and understand how RPCs are affected by having multiple screens with multiple displays.
-A future proposal will solve how HMI levels will work on multiple displays and what RPCs are system, display or even screen specific.
+A future proposal will solve how HMI levels will work on multiple displays and what RPCs are specific to
+- system (`RegisterAppInterface`, `CreateInteractionChoiceSet` etc.)
+- display (`Alert`, `PerformInteraction`, `AddCommand` etc.)
+- screen (`Show`, `SetDisplayLayout` etc.)

 ## Proposed solution